|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 are accessed only by a single thread.

 Once you have selected a partner, exchange first and last names, EIDs, and CS logins.
-Also, fill out the README distributed with the project.
+Also, fill out the README distributed with the project and register your group as an FS Group in Canvas by Friday, April 22nd .
 You must follow the pair programming guidelines set forth for this class.

 Please see the Grading Criteria to understand how failure to follow the pair programming guidelines OR fill out the README will affect your grade.